PX4/PX4-user_guide/en/frames_vtol/vtol_quadplane_foxtech_loong_2160.md

 ### 40A Power Module

+The 40A power module provides power for the avionics when using Skynode (and comes with the Skynode evaluation kit):

-1. Remove the case from the 40A PM that comes with the Skynode evaluation kit.
+1. Remove the case from the 40A PM.
 1. Screw the PM with 2x M2x6mm to the bottom of the baseplate.
 1. Create a cable to extend the XT60 connector to an XT30 that is mounted on the baseplate.
    With that, the 6S battery power can be directly plugged into the XT30 connector with the pre-configured cable that comes with the vehicle.